MAJOR FAMILY LAW PRIVACY NOTICE FOR CLIENTS, POTENTIAL CLIENTS, OR PERSONS LOOKING FOR INFORMATION OR ASSISTANCE

 Family Matters

-If you become a client of ours in relation to a family matter, MFL will typically hold personal data for the duration of your matter and for a further 15 years after your matter concludes.
-In some cases however we retain personal data for a longer period to enable us to adequately address and assist with any query or dispute that may arise in the future (such as a request to vary an existing order).
-This includes private children’s proceedings, cases involving a financial order for child maintenance, and cases involving a financial order for spousal maintenance payable beyond a 15 year period.
+If you become a client of ours in relation to a family matter, or If we provide you with any advice/assistance but you do not become a client, MFL will typically hold personal data for the duration of your matter and for a further 15 years after your matter concludes.
+In some cases, we retain client personal data for a longer period to enable us to adequately address and assist with any query or dispute that may arise in the future (such as a request to vary an existing order).
+This includes private children’s proceedings, cases involving a financial order for child maintenance, cases involving a financial order for spousal maintenance payable beyond a 15 year period, and cases where you choose to agree settlement terms against our firm’s advice.
 We will notify you of the specific period for which your data will be retained by us in our file closure letter.

 Motoring/Driving Offences

-If you become a client of ours in relation to a road traffic matter, MFL will typically hold personal data for the duration of your matter and for a further 7 years after your matter concludes.
+If you become a client of ours in relation to a road traffic matter, or if we provide you with any advice/assistance, but you do not become a client of ours, MFL will typically hold personal data for the duration of your matter and for a further 7 years after your matter concludes.
 We will notify you of the specific period for which your data will be retained by us in our file closure letter.

 The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 require us to keep client identification records and documents for 5 years from the end of our business relationship.
 At the end of the 5 year period the Regulations require us to delete this personal data unless certain exceptions apply.
 As stated above, in most instances we retain complete files, including personal identification documents, for over 5 years.
 We do this because the data may be required by us should we be sued, or should some other action be brought against us in relation to the matter for which we were instructed by you.